 You’re behind on changing the pee pads.

 In other words, what I heard was: “You aren’t doing a good enough job.”
 And so, I did the chores right away, but with a bit of hurt in my heart.
 It was no wonder that later that day, the mood between us was a little off.
 When he asked why, I told him.
 He was shocked and said that he didn’t mean to imply what I thought he did.

 We learned 3 simple ways to clarify the situation and keep this problem from putting a wedge between us.

 I ask him, “Just to clarify, do you mean…?” and then I explain what I honestly feel that he’s saying.
 I am amazed at how often I am wrong!
 But this gives him a chance to realize the way it sounded to me and clarify — thereby avoiding a long, drawn-out communication conflict.

 2. Give him the benefit of the doubt.

 When I first started asking for clarification, I wasn’t even sure I believed his answer.
 I thought he was just backpedaling.
 But over time, I realized that there was really no hidden meaning 99% of the time.
 In part, it’s a trust issue.
 Ask yourself: Do you trust him?
 Do you trust his intentions?
 His feelings about you and the jobs you do?
 If so, then give him the benefit of the doubt when his words seem harsh.

 3. Address your own insecurities.

-Sometimes the words people say to us seem a little sharper because we have tender skin.
-If you are feeling insecure about a job you’re doing or the person you are, then he’s not going to be able to say much right.
+Sometimes the words people say to us seem a little sharper because you have tender skin.
+If you are feeling insecure about a job you’re doing or the person that you are, then he’s not going to be able to say much right.
 Anything even close to criticism will feel like a direct arrow to the heart.

 So how can you address your own insecurity?
 There are books to help, and sometimes seeking professional help is the right way to go.
-I like to go back to remembering who I am—I’m a daughter of God.
+I like to go back to remembering who I am — I’m a daughter of God.
 And that’s unconditional.